xGentuso/PHPAssignment4/README.md

 ---

-**Note**: This application is part of a project exercise from "SportsPro Technical Support" and utilizes technologies outlined in chapters 1 to 6, with additional enhancements covering secure handling of sensitive data in later chapters.
+**Note**: This application is part of a project exercise from "SportsPro Technical Support"